January 2023

 The Select Board wants to provide an affordable, inviting, accessible, safe, and efficient facility that meets current and future needs for the Middlesex community.

-We are looking at three options: 1) Renovating the existing Town Hall; 2) Renovating the existing Town Hall with an addition; and 3) Building a new Town Office at another location.
+The Select Board evaluated three options: 1) Renovating the existing Town Hall; 2) Renovating the existing Town Hall with an addition; and 3) Building a new Town Office at another location.

 PROFESSIONAL REVIEW